kubernetes-sigs/cluster-api-provider-azure/docs/development.md

 - `hack/ensure-go.sh` file checks that the Go version and environment variables are properly set.

+### Setting up the environment

+Your environment must have the Azure credentials as outlined in the [getting started prerequisites section](./getting-started.md#Prerequisites)

 ### Using Tilt

 To use [Tilt](https://tilt.dev/) for a simplified development workflow, follow the [instructions](https://cluster-api.sigs.k8s.io/developer/tilt.html) in the cluster-api repo.
 The instructions will walk you through cloning the Cluster API (capi) repository and configuring Tilt to use `kind` to delpoy the cluster api managment components.